Artickatz/CTF-Signal9/README.md

 This is a simple binary challenge where we can use a tool call cyber chef to solve it.
 So using the magic option on the binary gives us the solution whioch is s9{@11_0n3$_@nd_z3r0$}

 ### The Basics 0x1
+To solve this you can use cyberchef with the magic or hex decoding option

 s9{h3x_w1th_th3_b3$t_d13_11k3_th3_r3$t}

 ### The Basics 0x2
+To solve this you can use cyberchef with the magic or base64 decoding option

 s9{0n1y_th3_BASE1c$}

 ### The Basics 0x3
+This is another base challenge so just use cyberchef with magic again

 s9{W311_th@t_w@5_1355_b4$1c}

+### The Basics 0x4

 ### Ides of March